 If you are metabolically healthy, and you eat when you are hungry, your brain and body will get a slow and steady stream of glucose.
 This pattern pulls your mood and energy levels back on track.

-For those who are not metabolically healthy, low blood sugar, or hypoglycemia, can cause a variety of symptoms beyond mood and energy swings.
-If you have diabetes, or have developed insulin resistance, this state is more likely to occur after taking too much medication, taking an insulin treatment without eating, or exercising heavily without eating enough.
-Hypoglycemia may feel like “hanger”, but it can also make you feel sweaty, light-headed, confused, or tingly .
-In extreme cases, hypoglycemia can lead to loss of consciousness or seizure .
+For those who are not metabolically healthy, low blood sugar can cause a variety of symptoms beyond mood and energy swings.
+Low blood sugar may feel like “hanger”, but it can also make you feel sweaty, light-headed, confused, or tingly .
+In extreme cases, hypoglycemia can lead to loss of consciousness and other serious issues .

 How can I prevent blood sugar-related mood swings?